wixplosives/stylable.io/docs/references/mixins.md

     -st-mixin: mix(300, "xx,x"); /* ["300", "xx,x"] */
 }
 ```
-They can also be used to include quotes or backslashes as part of the paramater.
+They can also be used to include quotes or backslashes as part of the parameter.
 ```css
 .y { /* escape slashes */
     -st-mixin: mix(300, "\"xxx\""); /* ["300", "\"xxx\""] */
 }
 ```
 ### Circular references
 It is possible to reach a state where you have circular references between mixins.
-These cannot be resolved, and a diagnostics warning is issued in your **Stylable** code intelligence.
+These cannot be resolved, and a diagnostics warning is issued in your **Stylable** code intelligence and build process.